jalizadeh/Spring-MVC-for-Java-Developers/README.md

 	- `ProjectStatus` is the object is filled with random `status` and is produced as `event` each second.
 - [7] RouterFunction
 	- Exposes routing functionality, such as to create a `RouterFunctio`n using a discoverable builder-style API, to create a `RouterFunction` given a `RequestPredicate` and `HandlerFunction`, and to do further subrouting on an existing routing function.
 Additionally, this class can transform a `RouterFunction` into an `HttpHandler`, which can be run in `Servlet` 3.1+, `Reactor`, or `Undertow`.
+- [8] HandlerFunction
+	- They are used to service incoming HTTP requests.
+They recieve a server request object and respond with a server respond object contained within a `Mono`.

 ## Extra